Grow Your Own Chicken and Rabbit Feed: 7 Ideas + Tips

 Avocados contain a fungicidal toxin called persin, so they should never be fed to your chickens or rabbits either.
 This toxin can be deadly to rabbits and it’s not good for chickens either.
 Put your avocado pits, peels, and tree trimmings in the compost bin instead.

-Never feed your rabbits or chickens anything from the garden or yard that has been treated with chemicals, especially pesticides and herbicides.
+Never feed your rabbits or chickens anything from the garden or yard that has been treated with chemicals, including chemical fertilizers, pesticides, and herbicides.
 Even if it’s been months since you sprayed your yard or garden, the residue left behind on the plants and fruit could make your animals very sick or even kill them.
 Organic produce, plants, weeds, and grass clippings are the way to go.

 And finally, many plants, like foxglove, morning glory, sweet peas, and wild carrot are poisonous and should never be fed to your animals.
 Never feed a plant, fruit, or vegetable to your rabbits or chickens if you’re not 100% sure of what it is and if it’s safe for them to eat.
 Always do your own research before offering new foods, and if there’s any doubt, don’t feed it to your animals.
 It’s just not worth the risk.